dylarm/obs-recording-indicator/README.md

 ## Current limitations
 * Source must be manually added (and positioned) to each scene it will be used it (this may or may not be a limitation?)

+## Ideas / Goals / Roadmap
+* Have a(n optional) source for when recording is paused
+* Have a(n optional) source for when not recording
+* Allow the creation/deletion of "default" sources for recording/paused/not recording
+    * Maybe a custom location as well? (ambitious)